Getting Started¶

 It is recommended to use views instead of tables for DataBot, as they provide greater flexibility.
 In the views:

-• You can provide domain-knowledge and descriptions at database, table and column-level (Admin Panel > Database Connections > [DB Name] > Manage Metadata).
+- You can provide business metrics, domain-knowledge and descriptions at database, table and column-level (Admin Panel > Database Connections > [DB Name] > Semantic Layer and Metadata Management).

-• The db schema command shows you what metadata is shared with the LLM when you ask a question.
+db schemacommand shows you what metadata is shared with the LLM when you ask a question.

 Create a PostgreSQL database to be used as the internal database for the app.
 There is no need to add any tables; DataBot will create those on startup.
 Note down the following info: host name, database name, port, username and password.